CeruleanOrange/CeruleanOrange/README.md

-👋 Hi, I’m @CeruleanOrange
+👋 Hi, I’m @CeruleanOrange 🍊🟦

-A fruit as colorful as the sky 🍊🟦
+Familiar yet distinctive at the same time.

 19 february 2024:
 I am learning programming for the first time, starting first with Python